peteash10/blog.peteashton.com/_posts/2017-09-02-how-to-run-a-walk.md

 ---
-layout: post
+layout: posts
 title:  "How to run a walk"
 date:   2017-09-02 14:38:42
 category: "Art"
-description: Safety and legal stuff if you're leading people around a city.
+excerpt: Safety and legal stuff if you're leading people around a city.
 ---

 I was asked for advice on running a walk in Birmingham.
 Since I do this quite often, here's what I do.